opus-x/Axon7Toolkit/README.md

 The toolkit supports ALL variants and ALL builds!

-This toolkit is continuously updated with new features and bug fixes!
+This toolkit is constantly updated with new features and bug fixes!
 Why are you still reading this?
 Check out the toolkit!

 SOURCE